Date of Award

 Manufactured surfaces which have random texture, such as those produced by electrical discharge machining, waterjet cutting, and ion-nitriding coating, can be characterized by fractal geometry.
 A Gaussian random fractal model coupled with structure functions is used to relate surface topography with fractal geometry via fractal dimension (D) and topothesy (L).
 This fractal characterization of surface topography complements and improves the conventional statistical and random process methods of surface characterization, especially in the study of contact mechanics and wear processes.
 The Gaussian fractal model for surface topography is shown to predict a primary relationship between D and the bearing area curve, while L affects this curve to a smaller degree.
 Several experiments are performed, and the results support the predicted effects of D and L on the bearing area curve.

-Zhou, Gongyao, "Statistical random and fractal characterization of surface topography with engineering applications" (1992).
+Zhou, Gongyao, "Statistical, random and fractal characterizations of surface topography with engineering applications" (1993).
 Dissertations.
 1166.